Olga Vysochynska

 If integrating a new supplier’s catalog takes weeks (often due to formatting mismatches, duplicate fields, or inconsistent data), you need a PIM system that can automate product import from vendors.

-As Mykola, the product manager at HootCore, puts it: “At some point, managing 30,000-40,000 SKUs through CMS or ERP becomes more a sign of pain than progress.
+As Anatoliy, the product manager at HootCore, puts it: “At some point, managing 30,000-40,000 SKUs through CMS or ERP becomes more a sign of pain than progress.
 That’s when companies come to us.”

 Product information management systems automate routine tasks and reduce dependency on spreadsheets.
 Thanks to product information standardization, they ensure listings are complete, consistent, and SEO-optimized, which improves your products’ time to market.
 Let’s take a closer look at the benefits of PIM.